'Punch in the gut' as scientists find micro plastic in Arctic ice

 Strock and his colleagues found the material trapped in ice taken from Lancaster Sound, an isolated stretch of water in the Canadian Arctic, which they had assumed might be relatively sheltered from drifting plastic pollution.

-The team drew 18 ice cores of up to 2 meters (6.5 feet) long from four locations and saw visible plastic beads and filaments of various shapes and sizes.
+The team drew 18 ice cores of up to 2 metres (6.5 feet) long from four locations and saw visible plastic beads and filaments of various shapes and sizes.

 "The plastic just jumped out in both its abundance and its scale," said Brice Loose, an oceanographer at the University of Rhode Island and chief scientist of the expedition, known as the Northwest Passage Project.